European casinos

 Decimal odds

-This is the most common odd format in European sportsbooks.
-It shows the total payout you'll receive for each $1 you bet not just profits.
-The stake is already included, so there is no need for calculations.
-If the odds are 1.50 and you bet €100, a possible win will get you €100 x 1.50, which is €150.
+Decimal odds are the most popular format found on European sportsbooks.
+They display the total payout you will get for each €1 you bet, not just profits.
+The stake is included, so there’s no need for extra calculations.
+An example of that would be if the odds are 1.50 and you bet €100, a possible win will get you €100×1.50, which equals €150.
 This includes the original €100 stake.

 Fractional (UK odds)

-Here’s an example: an event with the odds of 2/1 happens and your bet was €100.
+Let’s look at an example.
+An event with the odds of 2/1 happens, and your bet was €100.
 Your profit will be 2/1 x €100, which is €200.
-Add the initial stake of €100 and you now have €300.
+Add the initial stake of €100, and you now have €300.
+Therefore, a 2/1 fraction is equivalent to 3.00 in decimal format.

 American odds

-Also called money lines, these odds have a – or + sign at the beginning.
-They also revolve around winning or losing €100.
-For instance, American odds of +150 would mean you could win $150 for every $100 bet you make.
-Negative 110 (-110), on the other hand, would mean you will need more, precisely a stake of €110, to win €$100.
+American odds, or money lines, are a format with a + or – sign at the beginning.
+They are tied to winning or losing €100.
+For example, American odds of +150 would mean you could win €150 for every €100 bet you place.
+Meanwhile, negative 110 (-110) would mean you need a stake of €110 to win €$100.

 Popular European Payment Methods